 Undergraduate Essay Prize

 The undergraduate essay prize can be written on any aspect from the history of mathematics, in any historical or geographical region.
 The competition is open to undergraduate or taught masters students at any university in the UK or the Republic of Ireland.
 Research students are not eligible.
+Submissions are normally single-authored; please reach out to the Education Officer if you would like to submit a jointly authored paper.
 If you have any queries about your eligibility, please contact Education Officer Ciarán Mac an Bhaird.

 The absolute maximum length for submissions is 3000 words (excluding references), and previous winners or runners up of the undergraduate prize cannot submit another entry.